themagicalmammal/howtolinux/README.md

 ```
 ![htop](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/htop.png)
 #### - Bashtop
-A advanced utility that shows usage and stats for processor, memory, disks, network and processes.
+An advanced utility that shows usage and stats for processor, memory, disks, network, and processes.
 ```bash
 sudo apt install bashtop -y
 ```
 ![bashtop](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/bashtop.png)
 #### 7. Opensnitch (Firewall)
-Helps you to review which services connect the internet.
-Also, by stopping some of the services might help save some internet, and give you more control over it.
-To get a compiled version of Opensnitch go [here](https://github.com/gustavo-iniguez-goya/opensnitch).
+Helps you to review which services connect to the internet.
+Also, stopping some of the services might help save some internet, and give you more control over it.
+To get a compiled version of Opensnitch goes [here](https://github.com/gustavo-iniguez-goya/opensnitch).

 ### - Debloat
 ###### Remove useless stuff that you do not need.
 Please, read what it does before you remove them.